Barstow Yard: Yard Expansion

-In 2022, BNSF announced a $1.5 billion expansion to its Barstow Yard.
+In 2018, BNSF invested $27 million in the construction of a container terminal on the south side of the classification yard.
+Across from the depot, two new 1 mi loading tracks with an attached storage area for over 600 semi-trailers were put into operation in 2019.
+In late 2022, BNSF announced a $1.5 billion expansion to its Barstow Yard.
 Planned expansion would increase the yard size to 4,500 acres.

 Layout and Operation

 The Barstow Yard extends above the town of Barstow for almost 5 mi along the Mojave River and occupies an area of about 600 acre.
 Following the flow of traffic, the track systems of the flat station are divided from west to east into the following track groups: the arriving freight trains are directed into the entry group (approx. 10 tracks) in the west; the mainline locomotives (line haul) are replaced here by shunting locomotives (switchers), which move the trains to the drainage mountain and push the freight cars into the eastward classification bowl (48 tracks) in the center; here, the freight cars are put together into new trains, which are then transported to the departure yard (approx. 10 tracks) in the east; these tracks are used to change direction to the exit group (approx. 15 tracks) above the direction harp (pull-out tracks); before leaving, mainline locomotives take over the final trains again, where in the classification yard several locomotives are usually combined into consists.

 At the end of the west side, the depot has a maintenance facility for diesel locomotives with six continuous tracks and further systems for refueling and cleaning, as well as a turning loop.
 There is also a maintenance facility for freight cars (three continuous tracks) and several sidings for locomotives between the discharge hill and the exit group.
 In the north, several busy bypass tracks border the area (BNSF Cajon and Mojave Subdivisions), which are also used by Amtrak and Union Pacific (UP).